together, we can make things better

 We all have market forces to satisfy: as a journalist you have to write articles that gets clicks, but does the world really need to spend more digital ink on rumors about the number of megapixels in the next phone camera, or is there a better story in the role of computational notebooks in astronomy?
 As an engineer considering employment offers, Netflix can offer you a big paycheck, but maybe another company offers a mission with more capability to unlock human potential?

 We don't have enough role models here, but Andy Matuschak doing independent research to reinvent learning is one prominent example.
-I urge you to take an honest look at what career capital you do have, and then think about spending it on things that that matter within the bounds of whatever is financially feasible for your life.
+I urge you to take an honest look at what career capital you do have, and then think about spending it on things that matter within the bounds of whatever is financially feasible for your life.

 Zooming out beyond the individual level, I'd like to see new structures and institutions with a make-computers-better perspective.